ojalaw/suport_MP3/README.md

 ### Colour Scheme

-Initial color scheme is general dark theme for a contemporary look, I have included navy blue and white as accent colours which will also provide good accessibility scores.
+Initial colour scheme is general dark theme for a contemporary look, I have included navy blue and white as accent colours which will also provide good accessibility scores.

 ![Image of color pallete in the project](README-images/color-wheel.png "Colour Scheme")